RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Bettercap-Tips.md

 ##### Bettercap 2.x (>=2.28)

 The easiest choice.
 Just download it from [Bettercap official's Github repo] or install it from repositories of your Linux distribution as always.
+If you are experiencing some kind of problem and Bettercap is showing errors like `error while running caplet` or similar, it also could be related to the Golang version installed in your system.
+Users reported that using go1.20.1, it should be fine.

 ##### Bettercap 1.x (<=1.6.2)